th507/EventList/README.md

 Any delegate that goes into `EventList.listen` will be examined, if `selector` property is absent, this delegate will be ignored.
 So you could pass malformed delegate (like `null`, `{}`) in without raising errors.

 `handler` is the delegate function for target element, in which `this` is pointed to the target element.

+If `disabled` is set to true, `preventDefault()` is called on target element when eventType triggers.

 Most of `EventList` methods are implemented in `delegateList`, such as[^polyfill]

 * `listen`